 This coverage gives you peace of mind that you and your family members and passengers are protected.
 This coverage will help cover your losses, and help you get your life back on track.

-What Type Of Damages Can You Claim In An Auto Accident Lawsuit?
+What Type Of Damages Can You Claim?

 We take our auto accident cases very seriously at Rector Stuzynski LLC and provide every client with a thorough investigation of their case and a professionally put together lawsuit that is backed by hard evidence.
 In some cases, we are able to settle without a lawsuit, but in other cases, our experienced trial attorneys will go to court and fight the liable party and insurance company to get you the maximum compensation for your injuries and financial issues sustained from the accident.